UCMJ Article 87b

 Understanding Article 93 (Cruelty and Maltreatment) of the UCMJ

-The term “any person subject to his orders” protects those not only under the direct or immediate command of the accused, but also all persons who, by reason of some duty, are required to obey the lawful orders of the accused.
-Those who are required to follow the lawful orders may or may not be subject to the UCMJ.
+The term “any person subject to his orders” protects those not only under the direct or immediate command of the accused, but also all persons who, because of some duty, are required to obey the lawful orders of the accused.
+Those required to follow the legal orders may or may not be subject to the UCMJ.

 The cruelty, oppression, or maltreatment, although not necessarily physical, must be measured by an objective standard.
 This offense may include assault, improper punishment, and sexual harassment.